Phoenix Reach

-Phoenix Reach (foaled 5 March 2000) is an Irish-bred, British-trained Thoroughbred racehorse.
+Phoenix Reach (foaled 5 March 2000) is an Irish-bred, British-trained retired Thoroughbred racehorse and breeding stallion.
 Although he never won above Group Three level in Britain he was a highly successful international campaigner, competing in seven different countries and winning major races in Canada, Hong Kong and the United Arab Emirates.
 As a juvenile in 2002 he finished second on his only start before being sidelined by injury for more than a year.
 On his return as a three-year-old he won the Gordon Stakes and finished third in the St Leger before winning the Canadian International Stakes.
 In the following year he was slow to find his best form but thrived when sent to race in East Asia and won the Hong Kong Vase in December.
 He began his fourth season by winning the Dubai Sheema Classic and finished second in the Singapore Airlines International Cup, but the rest of his career was disrupted by illness and injury.
 He retired to stud at the end of 2006 and has had modest success as a sire of winners.